Image by Vincent Keiman

 After the sugar has fully dissolved, turn off the heat and cover the pot.
 Let the peaches sit for about 25-30 minutes.

-Place a sieve over a measuring cup and strain peaches from the liquid.
+Then, place a sieve over a measuring cup and strain peaches from the liquid.
 You have just made a delicious peach simple syrup!

 Pour up a cup of iced tea and add the peach simple syrup for a sweet and refreshing summer drink!